Skip to Content

 21. The longest way around is the shortest way home

-The phrase “The longest way round is the shortest way home” is an Irish proverb that suggests that, sometimes, taking a more indirect route to achieve a goal can actually be more efficient in the long run.
+The phrase “The longest way round is the shortest way home” suggests that, sometimes, taking a more indirect route to achieve a goal can actually be more efficient in the long run.

 22. Never scald your lips with another man’s porridge

-The second interpretation of this old Irish proverb is that it’s a warning against having an affair with another man’s wife.
+The second is a more cautionary take, serving as a warning against having an affair with another man’s wife.

 23. You can’t make a silk purse out of a sows ear

-“You can’t make a silk purse out of a sow’s ear” is a way of saying that you can’t turn some that’s of poor quality (or bad in nature) into something that’s high quality (or good in nature).
+This is a way of saying that you can’t turn something that’s of poor quality (or bad in nature) into something that’s high quality (or good in nature).

 24. Many a ship is lost within sight of the harbour